Sean-w94/atmos/article/article.md

 The `app`, `config`, `inliner` and `srv` packages all have names scoped to `@atmos`.

-Using scopes also makes it easy for us to self-host modules on our own repository
+Using scopes also makes it easy for us to self-host modules on our own repository.

 Let's take a look at `.npmrc`